Hip Thrusts Are Over-Rated For Glute Growth!

 But as the movement descends to the floor, the load decreases significantly.

-The problem is this is the most muscle growth-promoting point of the exercise.
+The problem is that this is the most muscle growth-promoting point of the exercise.

 But now, the glutes are the least engaged.

-This lack of a stretch limits the effectiveness of hip thrusts for glute growth.
+This lack of a stretch is a limiting factor of hip thrusts for glute growth.

 Not to mention they are, without a doubt, the MOST Annoying exercise to set up!